rudderlabs/rudderstack-docs/destinations/sfmc.md

 }
 });
 ```
-Enter you external key, primary key against each event.
+Enter your external key, primary key against each event.
-If no primary key is set, default value of Contact Key is taken.
+If no primary key is set, the default value of Contact Key is taken.
 Multiple primary keys can be set by separating them with commas.
 You can turn on uuid for particular events.
 If it is on set Uuid as a primary key in your data extensions. messageId is set as the uuid.